 Ofwat regulates water charges by capping the average increase in charges to most customers that a company can impose in any year.
-Ofwat conducts a periodic review and sets the applicable price caps every five years.
-Following a consultation process in 2006, Ofwat announced that it intended to maintain this five-year review period of price controls but that it would also seek to place price limits within a longer-term framework.
+Ofwat conducts a Periodic Review and sets the applicable price limits every five years.
+Following a consultation process in 2006, Ofwat announced that it intended to maintain this five-year review period of price limits but that it would also seek to place price limits within a longer-term framework.
 The current regulatory price review period, AMP5, runs from April 2010 to March 2015.
+One of the elements that Ofwat considers when assessing the revenues that a Regulated Company should earn is a return on capital invested in the business, with RCV being used by Ofwat as the value of the capital base of each Regulated Company.
+See "Narrative Description of the Business - Utilities -Water Distribution Industry: UK - Regulated Industry - K Factor")